mingus-sessions/nsmls/CUSTOMIZATION.md

 **Config**

-A vanilla download of nsmls will contain a file called config.def.py, a template you can use to create your own config.py file.
+A vanilla download of nsmls will contain a folder src/config with a file called config.def.py, a template you can use to create your own config.py file.
-To start customising nsmls, simply copy config.def.py into config.py before you run make.
+To start customising nsmls, simply copy config.def.py into config.py in the same src/config folder, before you run make.